Oldmasters Museum: Early history

 The first collection, the core of the current collections of Ancient Art, consisted of a selection of "old deposits", works of art seized by the French Republic but abandoned (1798), increased by two shipments from Paris (1802 and 1811), and returned works taken away by the Republic (1815).
 Later, during the Dutch period, King William I of the Netherlands sponsored an expansion of the collection (1817 and 1819) and had two wings built on the current Place du Musée/Museumplein (the Palace of National Industry, opened in 1830).
-Bought by the Belgian State from the City of Brussels, these collections form the embryo of Belgian artistic and literary heritage that will gradually be concentrated in the area.
+Bought by the Belgian state from the City of Brussels, these collections form the embryo of Belgian artistic and literary heritage that will gradually be concentrated in the area.

-The works of the Old Masters (vieux maîtres, oude meesters) were finally moved from the Palace of Charles of Lorraine to the Rue de la Régence/Regentschapsstraat in 1887, giving a new purpose to Alphonse Balat's Palace of Fine Arts, which had opened in 1880 (not to be confused with the current Centre for Fine Arts).
+The works of the Old Masters were finally moved from the Palace of Charles of Lorraine to the Rue de la Régence/Regentschapsstraat in 1887, giving a new purpose to Alphonse Balat's Palace of Fine Arts, which had opened in 1880 (not to be confused with the current Centre for Fine Arts).
 On that occasion, the museum was renamed to the Royal Museum of Ancient Art (Musée royal d'Art ancien, Koninklijk Museum voor Oude Kunst).